Kevin's guide to purchasing a solar power system

 - Confirm the installer will sort out the new electricity meter if required.

-- Get all the details of the installation on paper i.e. Number and make/model of panels, make/model of inverter & battery
+- Get all the details of the installation on paper i.e. number and make/model of solar panels, make/model of inverter and solar battery.

 Read more about Kevin's journey to going green here.